 Luckily, custom orthotic insoles help ease the pain of hip arthritis, making everyday more bearable.
 If you need sneaker orthotics to make walking easier, you've come to the right place.
 If your hip problems are making it harder to work, we offer custom dress shoe orthotics.

 The Correlation Between Hip Arthritis and Foot Imbalances

 When someone has hip arthritis, they often feel as though they have poor balance and stability.
 This is because their body has been using other joints to support its weight, which can end up causing a lot more harm than good.

 In order to minimize the pain in their hips, people with this condition are going to start using their legs differently.
 Doing so is going to put extended pressure onto the soles, arches, and heels of the feet, as well as the knees and ankles.

 Depending on the recommendations made from your health care provider, a great way to help the body support its weight is to use a cane or wear custom made orthotics.
-Having custom insoles made can change the way an individual stacks their weight onto their feet.
+Having custom shoe inserts for hip pain can change the way an individual stacks their weight onto their feet.
 This is because appropriate padding and textile tissues are placed in problematic areas of the foot, causing it to find balance and relief.